DaRon Bland: 2024 season

 During training camp in 2024, Bland suffered a stress fracture and began the season on injured reserve.
-On October 30, 2024, the Dallas Cowboys activated him from injured reserve after missing the first ten games of the season (Weeks 1–11).
+On October 30, 2024, the Cowboys activated him from injured reserve after missing the first ten games of the season (Weeks 1–11).
 Upon his return, head coach Mike McCarthy named him a starting cornerback alongside Jourdan Lewis.
-On November 26, 2024, he collected a season-high nine combined tackles (six solo) and broke up a pass during a 27–20 win against the New York Giants.
+On November 26, he collected a season-high nine combined tackles (six solo) and broke up a pass during a 27–20 win against the New York Giants.
 He finished the 2024 NFL season with a total of 41 combined tackles (29 solo), five pass deflections, one forced fumble, and a fumble recovery in seven games and seven starts.

 2025 season

 On August 31, 2025, Bland signed a four-year, $92 million extension with $50 million guaranteed.
 At the time of the signing, the extension's $23 million annual average made Bland the NFL's sixth highest paid cornerback.
+He started 12 games for Dallas, compiling one interception (which he returned for a touchdown), six pass deflections, and 73 combined tackles.
+On December 20, Bland was placed on injured reserve after suffering a foot injury that required season-ending surgery.